sigstore/docs/content/en/cosign/overview.md

 ## Working with containers

-> NOTE: You will need access to a container registry for cosign to work with. [ttl.sh](https://ttl.sh/) offers free, short-lived (ie: hours), anonymous container image hosting if you just want to try these commands out.
+> NOTE: You will need access to a container registry for cosign to work with. [ttl.sh](https://ttl.sh/) offers free, short-lived (i.e., hours), anonymous container image hosting if you just want to try these commands out.

 Using `ttl.sh` and [crane](https://github.com/google/go-containerregistry/tree/main/cmd/crane) to prepare the image that we want to sign.
 Run the following: